fpvandoorn/sard/README.md

   If $r > \max {O,m - n}$, the set $f(\Sigma_f)$ of critical values of $f$ has measure zero in $N$.
   Moreover, the set of regular values of f is residual and therefore dense.

-The Sard-Smale theorem is an analogous version for Banach manifolds.
+The **Sard-Smale** theorem is a generalisation to infinite-dimensional Banach manifolds.
+Stating it requires a theory of Fredholm operators.
+See a [separate file](Roadmap towards Sard-Smale.md) for detail and a roadmap towards that.

 **Applications** of Sard's theorem.
 - stronger version of Whitney's approximation theorem